Malbim: Biography

-Malbim went to Königsberg as chief rabbi of the Polish community, but he continued to have conflict with Reform Jews.
-Malbim visited Vilna in 1879, where the community would have appointed him rabbi, but the governor of Vilna opposed the election.
+Malbim went to Königsberg as chief rabbi of the Polish community, but his conflicts with Reform Jews continued.
+Malbim visited Vilna in 1879, where the community would have appointed him as rabbi, but the governor of Vilna opposed the election.
 He did not want to sanction the appointment of a rabbi who had been expelled from Moghilev as a political criminal.
-Malbim declined an offer to be chief rabbi of the Orthodox in New York City.
+Malbim also declined an offer to be chief rabbi of the Orthodox in New York City.
 In September 1879, Malbim was traveling to Kremenchuk, where he had been called as rabbi, when he fell sick.
-He died on Rosh HaShanah, 1 Tishrei 5640 at Kiev.
+He died on Rosh HaShanah 5640 in Kyiv.